« View All Posts

 Cold weather can surprise you.
 Being prepared can save you from costly breakdowns and ensure a safer winter on the road.

 Follow the directions on the bottle and treat your tank with the additive every time you fill up.
-You should also keep extra bottles in your truck.
+Keep extra bottles in your truck as well.
 Some trucking companies allow you to use your fleet fuel card to purchase the additive.

-The expense might be annoying to you, but consider this: If your fuel gels and you can’t get your truck to run, you’ll spend at least $1,000 getting it towed to a shop and at least another $500 getting it warmed up and fixed in the shop.
+The extra expense might be a nuisance, but consider this: If your fuel gels and you can’t get your truck to run, you’ll spend at least $1,000 getting it towed to a shop and at least another $500 getting it warmed up and fixed in the shop.
 Even if you had to buy fuel additives all year long, you still wouldn’t spend as much as you would if your fuel gels.

 In the winter, you should also fill your tank with a winterized fuel blend.
 Truck stops in colder states typically switch the pumps to a winterized fuel blend sometime in December before we reach the most frigid temperatures of the year in January.
 However, using this winterized fuel blend doesn’t mean you should skip the additive.